-So, to start let’s look at the most straightforward blinds to fit: our pleated blind range.
-These blinds require no drilling, no screwing, and no tools.
+So, to start let’s look at the most straightforward blinds to fit: our "no-drill" BiFold door blinds and Conservatory blinds ranges.
+These blinds require no drilling (which is why we affectionately call them "no-drill" blinds!), no screwing, and no tools.
 The rubber gasket that runs around the windowpane does all the work in holding the blind in place.
 In each corner is what is known as an end tab attached to the headrail and bottom bar, and these slide under the gasket.
 Our Prestige range has self-adhesive side channels that run up and down the window and support the top bar in place too, and you just neatly stick these to the glass.

 The most important part is ensuring compatibility from the get-go as fitting these blinds into a non-compatible window sets you up for failure and problems.
 You need to have a rubber gasket that runs around the windowpane.
 These blinds are not designed to be fitted into the window frame itself and if you try this, you’ll find they won’t fit (and you can’t return them).
 In conclusion no rubber gasket = no pleated blind.